 - 1 cup raw, frozen, or canned organic corn (drained)

-- 2 organic corn tortillas (6-inch) cut into 1-inch squares (to garnish top)
+- 1 to 2 corn tortillas (6-inch) cut into rectangles or triangles (for the top)

-- Scatter the remaining 2 cut-up tortillas across the top, and bake uncovered for 15 minutes.
+- Scatter the remaining 1 to 2 cut-up tortillas across the top, and bake uncovered for 15 minutes.
 Remove from the oven and let sit for 5 minutes before serving.

 No corn?
 You may also leave the corn and tortillas out of this dish if you have chosen to avoid corn altogether; the casserole won't be as thick, but it will still be filling and have great flavor.